jucian0/posts/building-forms-in-reactjs.md

 export default Input;
 ```

-The principal component will be `Components/FormControlled`, well this component where we will build our form, let's implement it:
+The principal component will be `Components/FormControlled`, this is the component where we will build our form, so let's implement it:

 ```jsx
 import React, { useState, useEffect } from "react";